GeodesicPSIM: Predicting the Quality of Static Mesh with Texture Map via Geodesic Patch Similarity: Experimental evaluations

 \subsubsection{Correlation of objective metric}

 We report the results of PLCC, SRCC, and RMSE on the whole database in columns "All" of Table \ref{TABLE-TSMDPer}.
-GeodesicPSIM (FPS) reports the best performance, which is the one and only metric that PLCC and SRCC are higher than 0.8, followed by GeodesicPSIM (RS), GraphSIM, $\rm PCQM_{psnr}$, and $\rm geo_{psnr}$.
+GeodesicPSIM reports the best performance, which is the one and only metric that PLCC and SRCC are higher than 0.8, followed by GraphSIM, $\rm PCQM_{psnr}$, and $\rm geo_{psnr}$.

-Fig. \ref{fig:scatter_plots} shows the scatter plots of $\rm rgb_{psnr}$, D1, $\rm PCQM_{psnr}$, VMAF, GeodesicPSIM (RS) and GeodesicPSIM (FPS).
+Fig. \ref{fig:scatter_plots} shows the scatter plots of $\rm rgb_{psnr}$, D1, $\rm PCQM_{psnr}$, VMAF, VQM, and GeodesicPSIM.
 Points away from the best-fit logistic regression curve, colored in yellow, illustrating the bad prediction cases for each metric: GeodesicPSIM has the best scatter plot, with the yellow curve close to the perfect case ``$y=x$''.
-D1 reports several failed predictions with extreme value differences with MOSs, such as D1 = 3.5 vs. MOS = 1.0, D1 = 1.5 vs. MOS = 4.5, etc. VMAF tend to score lower for high-quality meshes. $\rm rgb_{psnr}$ has less outliers than $\rm PCQM_{psnr}$ but reports poorer quantified correlations, which seems contradictory, resulting in the analysis by content category exhibited in the next section.
+Fig. \ref{fig:MosObj} illustrates some samples with MOSs and GeodesicPSIM scores, also revealing the accuracy of the proposed metric.
+D1 reports several failed predictions with extreme value differences with MOSs, such as D1 = 3.5 vs. MOS = 1.0, D1 = 1.5 vs. MOS = 4.5, etc. VMAF tends to score lower for high-quality meshes. $\rm rgb_{psnr}$ has less outliers than $\rm PCQM_{psnr}$ but reports poorer quantified correlations, which seems contradictory, resulting in the analysis by content category exhibited in the next section.